Business process automation: benefits and how to start

 Common examples include:

-- Data entry: Adding customer details, invoices, or transactions to a system
+- Data entry: Adding customer details, invoices, or transactions to systems.

-- Tasks involving calculations: Processing payroll or invoicing
+- Calculation-based tasks: Processing payroll or generating invoices.

 Assess the return on investment (ROI) of automation

-- Inventory management automation: Tracks stock in real time, prevents overstocking or shortages, and reduces carrying costs
+- Inventory management automation: Tracks stock in real time, prevents overstocking, and reduces carrying costs.

 Prioritise tasks for automation

-- Frequency: Automating regular tasks makes a bigger impact than rare ones.
+- Frequency: Regular tasks deliver bigger impact than rare ones.

 - Error rate: High-risk processes benefit most from automation.